 However, I recommend sticking a pin on your Google Maps for things you want to come back to later, because with Secret City Trails, the clock is ticking!

 As soon as you press ‘play,’ your adventures through Valencia are timed automatically.

-With the exception of a cocktail break halfway through when the clock stops ticking, every second is precious, and the longer you spend arguing about the correct answers, taking selfies in front of cool monuments and getting distracted by pretty souvenir shops, the further down the leader board you will be at the end!
+With the exception of a cocktail break halfway through (you should definitely go for an Agua de Valencia) when the clock stops ticking, every second is precious, and the longer you spend arguing about the correct answers, taking selfies in front of cool monuments and getting distracted by pretty souvenir shops, the further down the leader board you will be at the end!

 There are also ‘penalties’ involved – for example, you can request a ‘hint’ for each riddle, but this will add 10 minutes of ‘penalty time’ to your final score.